NOUR-AWAWDEH/IntroductionToAlgorithms/Part_I_Foundations/Chapter_2/Getting_Started/InsertionSort.md

     ```csharp
     arr[sortedIndex + 1] = arr[sortedIndex];
-    sortedIndex = sortedIndex - 1;
+    sortedIndex--;
     ```
     - `arr[sortedIndex + 1] = arr[sortedIndex];` shifts the element at `arr[sortedIndex]` to the next position (`arr[sortedIndex + 1]`).
-    - `sortedIndex = sortedIndex - 1;` decrements `sortedIndex` to continue checking the next element to the left.
+    - `sortedIndex--;` decrements `sortedIndex` to continue checking the next element to the left.

 6. **Insert Key:**
     ```csharp